 Fr.
 Peter Fennessy, SJ is a Jesuit priest born in Boston, and a member of the Detroit Province.
 He completed most of his studies in the Boston area, but spent three years studying at Oxford University and three years teaching in Kingston, Jamaica.
 Fr.
 Fennessy earned graduate degrees in the Classics, Philosophy and Theology from Boston College and Weston Jesuit School of Theology.
 Ordained in 1970, he was active in the Campus Ministry Team at John Carroll University for 26 years, serving also as Team Director and Rector of the Jesuit Community.
 Since studying Theology and Art and Buddhist Aesthetics during a 2000-2001 sabbatical at the Graduate Theological Union in Berkeley, California, he has used the fine arts to illustrate his preached retreats.
 In coordination with the Detroit Institute of Art's recent exhibition, Rembrandt and the Face of Jesus, Fr.
 Fennessy offered illustrated retreats on the same theme.
 After a sabbatical at the Jesuit School of Theology in Berkeley, California, he joined the staff of Manresa Jesuit Retreat House in Bloomfield Hills, Michigan, where he gives both preached and individually directed retreats.
 He appreciates the confluence of art and spirituality and utilizes art in his retreat presentations wherever possible.

-Rachel Fitzgibbon currently serves as Marketing and Retreat Coordinator for Bellarmine.
+Rachel Forton currently serves as Marketing and Retreat Coordinator for Bellarmine.
 She is a graduate of Loras College in Dubuque, Iowa and has a BA in Theology and Public Relations with a minor in Catholic Studies.
-Rachel's past ministry experience includes coordinating and facilitating Kairos retreats, Antioch retreats, and leading small group Bible studies.
+Rachel's past ministry experience includes coordinating and facilitating Kairos high school retreats, Antioch college retreats, and leading small group Bible studies.
 In Dubuque, she coordinated a nondenominational faith-sharing ministry for a low-income senior citizens home.
 In addition to her retreat ministry, Rachel also served as a volunteer and Young Professionals Board Member for PHD Counseling Center in Inverness, IL prior to its closing this fall.